mikeyjay39/auction/README.md

 better horizontally for writes than Postgres so it is more suitable for handling big data.

+The audit log of bids can be viewed in Kibana: http://localhost:5601

 ## Notes

 ### GET /auctionItems